Title: What Comes After

 "Dean, help me," Sam heard her say.
 Her voice was muffled, broken up like bad reception and it was difficult to make out all the words.

 "I don't know how," he heard Dean's strained reply.
 "I-I don't know what you want from me."

 Jessica stepped toward Dean and lifted an arm, beckoning.
 Immediately the pain intensified and Sam crushed both fists into his eyes, knowing the pain wasn't really his, that he wasn't even really there.

-Dropping his hands, Sam saw Dean bending forward slightly, one palm digging into his temple.
+Dropping his hands, Sam saw Dean bend forward slightly, one palm digging into his temple.

 Heart pounding loudly in his ears, Sam strained to hear what she saying.
 Desperation and longing filled his voice as he called, "Jess!
 Jessica!"

-Whirling around with surprised shock in his voice, Dean demanded, "Sam?
+Whirling around with surprised shock etched across his face, Dean gaped.
+"Sam?!
 What're you doing?"

 Intent on Jessica, Sam ignored his brother and started to move forward, eyes full of longing.

 Jessica's face twisted in confusion and hope.
 "Sam?
 Sam's here?"
 Her eyes scanned the same general direction Dean was facing, but she looked right through him as if he were invisible.
 She couldn't see him.
 He stopped dead in his tracks, confused.
 Dean could see him, but Jess couldn't?